DeltaLima/nanodesk/README.md

 nanodesk comes with fdisk, so you can create it very quick and format the partition afterwards.
 When you decide to create a swap-partiotion, do not forget to run mkswap.
 Then the installer will detect it automatically (I hope so!) and use it.

-This is an example, how to do the partitionoing and formatting.
+This is an example, how to do the partitioning and formatting.

 ```bash
 debian@nanodesk:~$ sudo su -